chaos-polymtl/lethe/doc/source/examples/multiphysics/rising-bubble-VOF/rising-bubble-VOF.rst

 We define two fluids here simply by setting the number of fluids to be :math:`2`.
 In ``subsection fluid 0``, we set the density and the kinematic viscosity for the phase associated with a VOF indicator of 0.
-Similar procedure is done for the phase associated with a VOF indicator of 1 in ``subsection fluid 1``.
+A similar procedure is done for the phase associated with a VOF indicator of 1 in ``subsection fluid 1``.

 """"""""""""""""""""""""""""""""